8 HADFS technical

 General

-Sectors 0-1 usually a DFS catalogue.
-On a data disk or a dual-boot disk, sectors 2-69 contain data, and the DFS !Boot file is embedded in the DFS catalogue.
-On a system disk, sectors 2-3 contain the DFS !Boot file; sectors 4-5 contain the DFS SPARE or ReBoot file; sectors 6-69 contain the HADFS ROM image.
+Sectors 0-1 usually contain a DFS catalogue with a DFS !Boot file embedded in the catalogue.
 Sector 70 contains the disk name and free space map.
 Sector 71-73 contains the root ($) directory.
 All names are padded with spaces.

 Sector 0-1